 On-Demand Load Balancers

 On demand load balancers can be created with or without attached VMs.
 Load balancers are defined within a cloud template and can be used for other deployments similarly to how on-demand networks can be used.
 At deploy time, a load balancer, virtual server, server pool, and monitor are added to NSX except with provider load balancers.
 A load balancer created without an attached VM in the cloud template is called a provider load balancer.
 When a provider load balancer is created in NSX, the virtual server, server pool, and monitor aren’t created until VMs are associated.
 The example in the screenshot shows a cloud template configured to create a provider load balancer.
 You can add either a cloud agnostic load balancer or NSX load balancer to the canvas.
 The main difference is an NSX load balancer supports UDP in addition to TCP.
 The load balancer configuration is highlighted in blue on the YAML portion of the cloud template.

 Attaching VMs to on-demand load balancers is handled in a cloud template.
 After adding a load balancer to the canvas, simply hover the mouse cursor over the left edge of the load balancer object on the canvas until a blue circle appears and click drag to the VM you want to associate.
 You will see a visual connection line appear between the load balancer and object similarly to what is displayed in the screenshot.
 Once connected, the instances property will update with the machine name that will be added to the load balancer server pool at deployment time.

-With the August 2020 release of vRealize Automation Cloud, you can now set a load balancer’s size, logging level, and algorithm.
+With the August 2020 release of vRealize Automation Cloud and vRA 8.2, you can now set a load balancer’s size, logging level, and algorithm.
 These configurations are set within the YAML code of a Cloud Template.

 To set the new YAML configurations, under the load balancer properties, add loggingLevel, type, and algorithm.
 These are defined based on NSX configurations and will be set at deployment time.